cauldron-lang/cauldron/README.md

 ```

 #### Algebraic Data Types
 ADTs are constructed from one of two possible composite types: product and sum types.
 Product types are a set of labeled fields that have an AND relationship with each other, e.g. `car(color, make, model)`.
 Sum types can be used to represent entities with an OR relationship, e.g. `car(color, make, model) | bicycle(color, manufacturer, model, type)`.
+The name of the type comes after the `adt` keyword and is primarily used for improved error messaging.

 - ADTs are declared using the keyword `adt` followed by a scope where each line should start with a pipe `|` character followed by the structure declaration:
 ```
-adt {
+adt Vehicle {
   | car(color, make, model)
   | bicycle(color, model, manufacturer, type)
   | skateboard
 }

 courier = bicycle("red", "Bike Maker LLC", "RB1", "road")
-courier.color == "red"
+courier["color"] == "red"
-courier.model == "RB1"
+courier["model"] == "RB1"
 pedestrian = skateboard()
 ```